crdcamp/adaptive-web-rag/README.md

 ## Issues to address in future projects

+* Embedding and Instruct model are not compatible (got in too far to address this).
 * Doesn't check whether site had been visited when embedding.
 * Needs to check if question requires a search result in the first place.
 * Needs a way to adjust desired search results from Go scripts.